Miwok: History

-The predominant theory regarding the settlement of the Americas date the original migrations from Asia to around 20,000 years ago across the Bering Strait land bridge, but anthropologist Otto von Sadovszky claims that the Miwok and some other northern California tribes descend from Siberians who arrived in California by sea around 3,000 years ago.
+The predominant theory regarding the settlement of the Americas dates the original migrations from Asia to around 20,000 years ago across the Bering Strait land bridge, but anthropologist Otto von Sadovszky claims that the Miwok and some other northern California tribes descend from Siberians who arrived in California by sea around 3,000 years ago.

 Culture

 The Miwok lived in small bands without centralized political authority before contact with European Americans in 1769.
-They had domesticated dogs and cultivated tobacco, but were otherwise hunter-gatherers.
+They had domesticated dogs and cultivated tobacco, but were otherwise complex hunter-gatherers.

 Cuisine

 The Sierra Miwok harvested acorns from the California Black Oak.
 In fact, the modern-day extent of the California Black Oak forests in some areas of Yosemite National Park is partially due to cultivation by Miwok tribes.
 They burned understory vegetation to reduce the fraction of Ponderosa Pine.
 Nearly every other kind of edible vegetable matter was used as a food source, including bulbs, seeds, and fungi.
 Animals were hunted with arrows, clubs or snares, depending on the species and the situation.
 Grasshoppers were a highly prized food source, as were mussels for those groups adjacent to the Stanislaus River.
 Coastal Miwok were known to have predominantly relied on food gathered from the inland side of the Marin peninsula (modern San Pablo bay, lakes, and land based foods), but to have also engaged in diving for abalone in the Pacific Ocean.

 The Miwok ate meals according to appetite rather than at regular times.
 They stored food for later consumption, primarily in flat-bottomed baskets.